How to buy the best home cinema system

 2.1 and 3.1 systems

-A basic home cinema set-up is the 2.1 system, which sees two speakers placed to the left and right of your TV set, and a subwoofer placed elsewhere in the room.
+A basic home cinema set-up is the 2.1 system, which sees two speakers placed to the left and right of your TV set, and a subwoofer placed elsewhere in the room to add some oomph to the bass.

 A 3.1 system adds an extra front speaker that helps boost the sound of dialogue.
 You won't get true surround sound with either of these systems, but you should experience a significant improvement compared to built-in TV speakers.